Sghosh1999/Interview-Questions-Data-Scientist-Positions/README.md

 - Eigenvalues and Eigenvectors: Calculate the eigenvalues and eigenvectors of the covariance matrix.
 Eigenvectors are the directions of maximum variation in the data, and eigenvalues are the corresponding magnitudes of this variation.
 - Principal Components: Select the top k eigenvectors that have the highest eigenvalues, where k is the number of dimensions you want to reduce to.
 These eigenvectors are the principal components of the data.
 - Dimensionality Reduction: The last step is to project the centered data onto the principal components using a dot product.
 This results in a new dataset with reduced dimensions (k dimensions) that captures the most variation in the original data.`
 ---
+30. **What are the types of Cross Validation techniques?**.⭐⭐

+`Ans:`Cross-validation is a technique used to evaluate the performance of a machine learning model by dividing the data into training and testing sets and evaluating the model on the testing set.
+There are several types of cross-validation techniques that can be used, including:
+- **K-fold Cross-Validation:** This method involves dividing the data into k equally-sized "folds" and training the model on k-1 of the folds and testing it on the remaining fold.
+This process is repeated k times, with a different fold used as the testing set each time.
+The final performance measure is the average performance across all k iterations.
+- **Leave-One-Out Cross-Validation (LOOCV):** This method is similar to k-fold cross-validation, but it is a special case where k is equal to the number of observations in the dataset.
+This means that each observation is used once as the testing set and all other observations are used as the training set.
+- **Stratified K-fold Cross-Validation:** This method is used when the data is imbalanced in terms of the target variable.
+It preserves the class balance across the folds, which can be important for models that are sensitive to class imbalance.
+- **Time Series Cross-Validation:** This method is used when working with time-series data.
+It involves using a sliding window to split the data into training and testing sets.
+This technique is useful to evaluate the model's ability to make predictions for future time points.
+- **Repeated Random Subsampling:** This method is similar to k-fold cross-validation, but it is a non-exhaustive version where the data is randomly split into training and test sets multiple times.
+This method is useful when data is limited or expensive to acquire.

+---

 📙 [Back to Top Section ](#interview-questions---data-scientist-positions--entry-mid--senior)